dla-hubs/open-rfc-for-bim/content/about/_index.md

 &nbsp;

-# Why RFC for BIM?
+# RFC Process for BIM

 &nbsp; &nbsp; &nbsp; &nbsp; RFC (Request for Comments) is a process widely used in software development to allow the user community to comment on a new feature before it gets developed and implemented.
-An RFC doesn’t necessarily have to be written by the software developers themselves but by the actual users.
-Through the RFC process, the software developers can ensure that a new feature they work on is something beneficial for the wide part of the user community.
+An RFC doesn’t necessarily have to be written by the software developers themselves but by the actual users to propose new features or have a say on how things should work.
+Through the RFC and subsequent comments on the RFC, it creates a process than can ensure a better decision-making process for improving software or systems.

 &nbsp;

+&nbsp; &nbsp; &nbsp; &nbsp; Traditionally, BIM is defined and developed by the standard development organization bodies without much consideration for the actual implementations.
+Such a responsibility of deciding the implementations are usually left to big software companies through the development of BIM software such as Revit.
+And, at the practice level, it’s by BIM managers or specialists to decide how BIM should be executed.
+Voices of the end-users are clearly overlooked in the current system.

+&nbsp;

-&nbsp; &nbsp; &nbsp; &nbsp; By bringing the opinions of the communities together, the platform aims to be a collective opinion leader in making BIM more usable and useful for the end users.
+&nbsp; &nbsp; &nbsp; &nbsp; The goal of this open RFC for BIM project is to not dismiss any of that.
+Rather, it’s all about extending the development of BIM by involving more parties like the end-users.
+By giving an opportunity for them to question and comment on how BIM has been setup through the RFCs.
+And also by bringing together the opinions of all the parties, the platform aims to be a collective opinion leader in making BIM more useful and usable, which in lots of ways is not the case in reality today.

 &nbsp;